What to do if your phone gets water damaged

 It’s happened to the best of us.
 Your phone slips out your pocket into the loo.
 You go swimming and forget it’s in your shorts.
 One too many drinks get spilt on it.
 When that happens, we feel our hearts stop and have just the one burning question: is it water damaged?

-Whichever way your phone decided to get wet (we’re not judging), there’s an essential procedure to follow to stand the best chance of zero permanent damage.
+Whichever way your smartphone decided to get wet (we’re not judging), there’s an essential procedure to follow to stand the best chance of zero permanent damage.
 We take a look at what to do – and what not to do! – when your phone meets water.

 Steps to take if your phone gets water damaged